How your fees are paid to Royal Holloway depends on who is paying them - yourself, a sponsor, or a government loan, for instance.

 Please note: we do not accept American Express and Diners cards.

-We offer a quick and secure way to make international bank transfers in partnership with Western Union: Make your fee payment
+We offer a quick and secure way to make international bank transfers in partnership with Convera GlobalPay This cannot be used for UK Bank Transfers.

-When making a payment, ask your bank to quote:
+When making a payment yourself, ask your bank to quote:

 - Student’s name.